-The candidates are required to pay a fee of Rs 100/- for Civil Services (Preliminary) Examination.
+The candidates are required to pay a fee of Rs 100/- for the Civil Services (Preliminary) Examination.
 The Female / SC / ST / PH candidates who are exempted.
-The candidates should pay either by depositing the money in any Branch of SBI by cash, or by using net banking facility of SBI, State Bank of Bikaner & Jaipur/State Bank of Hyderabad/State Bank of Mysore/State Bank of Patiala / State Bank of Travancore or by using Visa / Master Credit / Debit card.
+The candidates should pay either by depositing the money in any Branch of SBI by cash, or by using the net banking facility of SBI, State Bank of Bikaner & Jaipur/State Bank of Hyderabad/State Bank of Mysore/State Bank of Patiala / State Bank of Travancore or by using Visa / Master Credit / Debit card.

 IFS Mains Exam Pattern

 The UPSC indian forest Services Exam have 3 papers in total.

 |Optional Subject 1